vlad-uve/CNN-for-CIFAR10/README.md

 ### Convolution Layer 1
 The first convolutional layer uses 32 filters with a 5x5 kernel size and 1x1 strides.
 This layer serves to extract fundamental features such as edges, corners, textures, and color gradients, which form the building blocks for deeper layers to build more complex representations.
 In contrast to AlexNet's original design, which processes high-resolution 227x227x3 images using an 11x11 kernel with 4 strides to significantly reduce spatial dimensions and capture large patterns, our approach adapts to the smaller 32x32x3 CIFAR-10 images.
 To maintain efficiency without excessive downscaling, we reduced the kernel size from 11x11 to 5x5 and set a stride of 1, ensuring appropriate feature extraction tailored to the lower-resolution input.

+As the size of the given data is much less than the AlexNet's input data, i.e., the given images have size 32x32x3 whileas the AlexNet's input is 227x227x3, hence, significant simplification is required.
+First of all, I reduced the first convolution layer's kernel size from 11x11 to 5x5.
+Because this layer serves to heavily reduce the input data's dimension, but in our case, it is not required.
+Similarly, I used 3x3 kernel in the second convolution layer due to the same reason.
+The smaller kernel size should be a good simplification.

 ```python
 from tensorflow.keras.layers import Conv2D, BatchNormalization